 What do you specialize in and what are the best circumstances that clients/prospects should come to you for help?

-You have appraised facilities all over the world?
-What areas stand out?
+You have appraised buildings all over the North America?
+What buildings stand out?

 What do you enjoy doing when you’re not working?

 How many years have you been in the Industry?

 How many years have you been with Suncorp?